 '''

-if name == "main":

 options = Job.Runner.getDefaultOptions("./toilWorkflowRun")

 options.logLevel = "INFO"

 print Job.Runner.startToil(Job.wrapJobFn(helloWorld, "woot"), options)

 '''

-Here helloWorld() is a job function.
-It accesses the toil.fileStore.FileStore attribute of the job to log a message that will be printed to the output console.
+Here helloworld() is a job function.
+It uses the toil.job.Job.log() to log a message that will be printed to the output console.
 Here the only subtle difference to note is the line: